pawelgrzybek/pawelgrzybek.com/content/posts/2021-04-18-book-review-dare-to-lead-by-brene-brown.md

 !["Dare to Lead" by Brené Brown](/photos/2021-04-18-1.jpg)

-This book is a compilation of insights and advice for people who are getting into the leadership positions in organizations of any scale.
+This book is a compilation of insights and advice for people who are getting into leadership positions in organizations of any scale.
 It emphasizes the core values of good leaders, helps to identify and develop them.
-It also demystifies the common misconceptions of harsh and heartless organizations heads.
-It goes in-depth about necessary factors of great leaders like vulnerability, courage, empathy and trust.
-One of my favourite parts of this book was a chapter dedicated to giving and receiving feedback — an absolutely priceless piece of advice.
+It also demystifies the common misconceptions of harsh and heartless organization heads.
+It goes in-depth about necessary factors of great leaders like vulnerability, courage, empathy, and trust.
+One of my favourite parts of this book was a chapter dedicated to giving and receiving feedback — a priceless piece of advice.

 Even though this publication targets new leaders as the primary audience, I believe everyone can learn a lot from Brené.
 This book is simply about being a good human being.
 I would highly recommend this book to everyone interested in self-development.
 Until next time, keep on reading 👋